On-farm animal welfare: Review of EU laws

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to review on-farm animal welfare rules, including for imports – call for evidence for impact assessment
+EU to review on-farm animal welfare rules, including for imports – Public consultation

 On-farm animal welfare for certain animals: modernisation of EU legislation